lilstav/lilstav/windows_10_lite.md

 Secure and private 64-bit only

-[Introduction] Windows 10 Lite is a windows 10 concept rebuild with a clean and minimalist look added to it
+[Introduction] Windows 10 Lite is a windows 10 concept  rebuild with a clean and minimalist look added to it No one see your personal monitor and your private informations stays yours

 [Build] 1.0.0.5